 Days Sales Outstanding (DSO) is the number of days, on average, it takes a company to collect its receivables.
 Therefore, DSO measures the average number of days for a company to collect payment after a sale.
 The formula for days sales outstanding is as follows:

-For example, Company A reported a $4,000 beginning accounts receivable and $6,000 ending accounts receivable for the fiscal year ended 2018 with credit sales of $120,000.
+For example, Company A reported $4,000 in beginning accounts receivable and $6,000 in ending accounts receivable for the fiscal year ended 2018, along with credit sales of $120,000.
 The DSO for Company A would be:

 Therefore, it takes this company approximately 15 days to collect a typical invoice.